Table of Contents

 - Antihemolytic: Preventing hemolysis (the rupture or destruction of red blood cells).

-- Antitumor: inhibiting the growth of a tumour or tumours.
+- Antitumor: inhibiting the growth of a tumor or tumors.

 - Bactericidal: kill bacteria.